 The independent jury that judges proposals for the European Inventor Award consists of international authorities in the fields of business, science, academia and research.

-In 2017, the jury is chaired by Mario Moretti Polegato.
+In 2018, the jury is chaired by Thierry Breton.

-is a multidisciplinary researcher in regenerative medicine, artificial organ bioengineering and space medicine.
+is a multidisciplinary researcher in regenerative medicine and bioastronautics.
 Her focus is on the development of artificial organs based on stem cells, as an alternative therapeutic technique to transplant surgery.
-She is co-founder of start-up initiative “Transplants Without Donors”, serves as President of the European Health Parliament in Brussels and works to raise awareness about organ trafficking.
+She is co-founder of start-up initiative “Transplants Without Donors” and works to raise awareness about organ trafficking.
 Dr Antoniadou has received several awards, including the NASA-ESA Award in 2012, the UK's Young Business Woman of the Year award in 2015 and the Giuseppe Sciacca International Award for Science and Research in 2016.

-is responsible for international affairs at the Institute of Fisheries and Aquaculture of Hungary's National Agricultural Research and Innovation Centre, and President of the Association of Hungarian Women in Science.
+is a member of the Board of Administration of the European Platform of Women Scientists and President of the Association of Hungarian Women in Science.
 A medical doctor by training, she has a PhD in experimental medicine.
 Dr Groó was Director of the Hungarian Science and Technology Foundation for 18 years, and has been working on European research framework programmes since 1999.
 She has represented Hungary in the Enwise expert group (ENlarge "Women In Science" to the East) and participated in several gender-related international projects.
-Dr Groó is national representative for the COST Action genderSTE, and Board of Administration member of the European Platform of Women Scientists.
+Dr Groó is national representative for the COST Action genderSTE.

 Wolfgang M. Heckl

-Director General of the Deutsches Museum in Munich, holds the Oskar von Miller chair for science communication as a professor of experimental physics and nanotechnology at the Technical University in Munich.
+is Director General of the Deutsches Museum in Munich and holds the Oskar von Miller chair for science communication as a professor of experimental physics and nanotechnology at the Technical University in Munich.
 He received the Communicator Prize from the German Science Foundation and was awarded the European Descartes Prize for Science Communication.
-He is spokesman of nanotechnology at the National Academy of Science and Engineering acatech and chairman of the board of the Max-Planck-Institute for the Science of Light.
-He is the author of more than 200 peer review publications, and recently wrote a bestselling book entitled Die Kultur der Reparatur.
+Professor Heckl is spokesman of nanotechnology at the National Academy of Science and Engineering acatech and chairman of the board of the Max-Planck-Institute for the Science of Light.
+He is the author of more than 200 peer review publications, and published a bestselling book entitled Die Kultur der Reparatur in 2013.

 is a researcher with an outstanding career in diagnostics.
 Dr Lee withdrew from the world of business in the mid-1990s to focus on research.
 In 1996, she started her ongoing pursuit of technologies and diagnostic assays for resource-strapped regions, as head of the Diagnostics Development Unit at Cambridge University.
 The unit has filed 12 families of patent applications, and holds around 20 national patents.
 In 2002, Dr Lee founded the company Diagnostics for the Real World Ltd, and has chaired the Diagnostic Steering Committee at the World Health Organization.
 She is also the recipient of the 2005 Lord Lloyd Kilgerran Award, the 2006 British Female Inventor in Industry Award, the 2006 European Women of Achievement Award and the 2007 Asian Women of Achievement Award.